spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 ### Manual Judgment
 Wait for the user to click **Continue** before continuing.
-You can specify instructions for how to decide whether to continue, or add input options that users can choose between.
+You can specify instructions for how to decide whether to continue, or add input options that users can choose from.

 ### Pipeline
 Run an existing pipeline: you can select any pipeline from this application and